oracle-devrel/cd3-automation-toolkit/README.md

 **CD3 isn't just about creation!!!** ⬅️ Reverse engineer existing infrastructure back into Excel and IaC(terraform) to gain complete control over your OCI resources lifecycle.

-📜 The generated Terraform code can be used by the OCI Resource Manager or can be integrated into organization's existing Devops CI/CD ecosystem.
+📜 The generated Terraform code can be used by the OCI Resource Manager or can be integrated into organization's existing DevOps CI/CD ecosystem.

 <br>